 It should have some air pockets so water can easily travel.
 This type of soil helps plants to breathe better.
 It also ensures that water does not stay in one place.

-You must also nourish the soil with the right compost.
+You must also nourish the soil with the suitable compost.

 - Pick a plant pot that has a hole in the bottom.
 It helps in proper water drainage.